HashMapsData2Value/AlgorandFAQ/README.md

 ## How do I run a node?

 If you are planning to operate a node, you should know that there are different types of nodes: relay nodes and non-relay nodes.
 You can find more information about this here.
 You will probably want to run a participation node.
 The first thing you need to do is to set up a node.
 This is a simple copy and paste process.
 [Here](https://developer.algorand.org/docs/run-a-node/setup/install/) you can find a tutorial.
-For Windows there is an [exhttps://github.com/randlabs/algorand-windows-node/releasestable program](url) or you can [compile Algorand node software](https://developer.algorand.org/tutorials/compile-and-run-the-algorand-node-natively-windows/#1-environment-setup) for yourself and then run it.
+For Windows there is an [example program](https://github.com/randlabs/algorand-windows-node) or you can [compile Algorand node software](https://developer.algorand.org/tutorials/compile-and-run-the-algorand-node-natively-windows/#1-environment-setup) for yourself and then run it.

 To participate in the consensus protocol, one must also register a participation key and perform a key registration transaction.
 [Here](https://developer.algorand.org/docs/run-a-node/participate/) you can find more information.
 This is again a simple copy and paste process, but there are some small changes you need to make, adding your address and changing roundFirstValid and roundLastValid at addpartkey and firstvalid and lastvalid at changeonlinestatus to a block number in the future.
 For security reasons I would recommend to authorize the key registration transaction offline on a different machine than the participation node.